 Enrollment in the MBA Program is subject to acceptance.
-A qualified student may begin studies in the Fall, Spring, or Summer semesters.
+A qualified student may begin at six different terms during the semester.
 A student can complete the program by attending as few as three semesters in any sequence.
 A student’s matriculation must be completed within a maximum period of seven years.

-The Cumberland University’s MBA (Master of Business Administration) Program is fully accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+The Cumberland University’s MBA Program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).